jiangtian616/JHenTai/README.md

 Install for Android: download .apk according to your device architecture and install.

-Install for ios: download .ipa, then use  [AltStore](https://altstore.io) or SideLoadly to sign。
+Install for ios: download .ipa, then use  [AltStore](https://altstore.io) or SideLoadly to sign.

+Install for Windows: download .zip, then unpack it.

 ## Help With Translation